Nes0x/Nes0x/README.md

 👨‍💻 > I'm currently learning Java and creating plugins for Minecraft

-👨‍💻 > I'm know Python at the primary level
+👨‍💻 > I'm know only basics as well

 📃 > My discord: Nes0x#1337